 ABOUT OUR BOSTON FERN

-Well hello there, my name’s Hamish, aka the Nephrolepis Exaltata.
+Well hello there, my name’s Hamish, aka the Nephrolepis exaltata.
 It’s okay if you can’t pronounce my Latin name - I’m actually happier being called the Boston fern or the sword fern.
-My ruffled foliage might look like I’ve just stepped off the plane after a week in the humidity of the Caribbean, but my bright and bouncy fonds are guaranteed to bring sunshine and happiness into your home.
+My ruffled foliage might look like I’ve just stepped off the plane after a week in the humidity of the Caribbean, but my bright and bouncy fronds are guaranteed to bring sunshine and happiness into your home.

 I’ve been grown and cultivated all over the world and I can be found in many humid climates such as South America, the Caribbean and Polynesia.
 As I’m more commonly found in swamps, jungles and darker forests, the key to keeping me happy is placing me in a medium light away from any bright windows.

 Happy-go-lucky, I’ll brighten up even the darkest of rooms with my feather-like, evergreen foliage.
 I’m known as one of the easiest of the fern family to look after, so you can look forward to my elegant fronds bringing light to your life for years to come.

 Baby height (including nursery pot)15-20cm; pot diameter 8.5cm.

 Small height (including nursery pot)25-30cm; pot diameter 12cm.

 Medium height (including nursery pot)40-55cm; pot diameter 17cm.

 Big height (including nursery pot)60-65cm; pot diameter 20cm.